New animal virus begins to infect humans in China

 Dozens of people have been infected by a new, animal-derived virus in eastern and central China.

-The novel Langya henipavirus (LayV) was detected in 35 patients in the Shandong and Henan provinces.
+The novel Langya henipavirus (LayV) was detected in 35 patients over a three-year period in the Shandong and Henan provinces.
 Many suffered fever, headaches, vomiting and a cough.

 Researchers believe the patients contracted the virus from animals, and there is currently no evidence that it can transmit among humans, scientists said in a study published in the New England Journal of Medicine last week.